lmc-eu/code-quality-tools/packages/eslint-config-jest/README.md

 # @lmc-eu/eslint-config-jest

-> LMC's ESLint config for projects using Jest as test runner
+> LMC’s ESLint config for projects using Jest as test runner

 These configuration files are suitable to lint Jest test files.